Hasan-Saju/LLM-Project-Studio/README.md

   ```

 ## Service Cleanup Process
 - A **background thread** runs every 60 seconds to check for inactive services.
 - If a service does not send a heartbeat for **5 minutes**, it is automatically removed.

 ## Communication Between Chatbot and Service Registry

-The **Chatbot** interacts with the **Service Registry** to send messages to other microservices like the Grammar Service.
-The chatbot follows these steps:

-1. **Forward Messages:** The chatbot forwards user messages to the appropriate microservice (e.g., Grammar Service) via the service registry.
-2. **Receive Processed Response:** The registry forwards the processed response back to the chatbot.
-3. **Fetch Available Services:** The chatbot also can query the service registry to get the list of available services.

 ### **Chatbot Requesting Available Services**
 - **Endpoint:** `GET /microservices/list/`
 - **Chatbot Request:**
   ```python